kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 ---

 I had a chat with an engineer who joined a new company and well-established team.
-During design and code reviews, they felt uneasy offering feedback to the other engineers and second-guessed themselves.
+They felt uneasy offering feedback during design and code reviews to the other engineers and second-guessed each comment.
 What feedback could they offer to a team that knows what they're doing?
 Haven't the other engineers already considered any points they might bring up?

 I experience this too when I join new teams.
 I have a hard time figuring out how to engage and what I can offer.
+In this post, we'll look at possible causes and steps to overcome feeling anxious giving feedback when you're newer.

+Let's start with causes.
 In my experience, discomfort comes from:

 3. Venn diagram knowledge
 1. New environments